 - 1. With the mixture full rich, set the throttle at 1800 RPM to 2000 RPM.
 Maintain this power setting for 1 to 2 minutes or until smooth engine operation returns. - 2.
 Retard the throttle to idle to verify normal engine operation. - Advance the throttle to 1200 RPM and lean the mixture as described under FUEL SAVINGS PROCEDURES FOR NORMAL OPERATIONS. - 4.
-In addition to the above procedures, the Auxiliary Fuel Pump may be turned ON with the mixture adjusted as required to aid vapor suppression during ground operations.
-The Auxiliary Fuel Pump should be turned OFF prior to takeoff. - 5.
-Just prior to TAKEOFF, apply full throttle for approximately 10 seconds to verify smooth engine operation for takeoff.
+In addition to the above procedures, the auxiliary fuel pump may be turned ON with the mixture adjusted as required to aid vapor suppression during ground operations.
+The auxiliary fuel pump should be turned OFF prior to takeoff. - Just prior to TAKEOFF, advance the throttle to 32 in.hg. for approximately 10 seconds to verify smooth engine operation for takeoff.